theDahunsiDavid/fin-trac/reflection.md

 ## My learnings (about prompting, reviewing, and iterating)
 - Use version control obsessively.
 Commit everything.
 It’s easier to rollback to the last commit before you started implementing this "elusive" feature than to start all over again.<br><br>
 Committing your codebase after every **working feature implementation** or bug fix creates checkpoints in time that you can easily revert to.
 Unfortunately, AI in IDEs cannot yet do automatic version control.
 - When prompting, prompt in steps.
-This is more important when trying to implement something complex.<br>
+This is more important when trying to implement something complex.<br><br>
 For example, a database migration.
 Tell the AI what you want to do (e.g., move from Dexie to PouchDB).
-Tell it to outline each step you’ll need to take to properly implement this migration to the tiniest detail, and tell it to save these steps into a DATABASE_MIGRATION.md file.<br>
+Tell it to outline each step you’ll need to take to properly implement this migration to the tiniest detail, and tell it to save these steps into a DATABASE_MIGRATION.md file.<br><br>
 Furthermore, you can tell it to split these steps into phases (e.g., Phase 1, Phase 2).
 Then you can tell it to implement Phase 1 as outlined in DATABASE_MIGRATION.md, injecting the created markdown file as context.
 - Use one AI tool only for code generation.
 I find that this makes debugging easier and ensures that the AI tool enough context to help with debugging.
 - Be specific in your prompts.
 Tell the AI exactly what you want it to do and let it know that that is only what it should do.